 For work shoes made of leather, I like a quality product such as beeswax-based fabric wax.
 After cleaning and drying the boots, heat the surface up gently with a hair dryer (but not too hot!) and rub the wax into the fabric vigorously.
 Buff any excess away after it cools.

 Grab our free series "Weekend Home Projects that will Transform Your Life"

 Sign up below to receive updates including free printables, organization tips, home improvement projects, recipes and more!

 PS I love seeing your creations!
 Be sure to take a photo and tag #cravingcreative on Instagram!
 You can also stay in touch with me through following me on Instagram, Pinterest, and subscribing to the newsletter!

 How To Waterproof Fabric

-Then lightly spray the entire surface of the pillow with the waterproof spray, holding the can 6″ to 8″ away from your fabric as you spray.
+- Only spray outdoors!
+Lightly spray the entire surface, holding the sprayer 6″ to 8″ away from your fabric.
 Make sure to slightly overlap each pass to make sure the entire surface is covered.
-The surface should be evenly damp, but no need to over saturate.
-Even though I did not experience any color change, I would recommend testing an inconspicuous area first.
+The surface should be evenly damp/wet, but no need to completely saturate.
+Let your project dry for about six- eight hours.
+Full sun is best for curing.

-The directions recommend that you do this in , so after you do all sides, let your project dry for about six- eight hours and test by pouring water on fabric.
-If needed, reapply to any spots that don’t fully bead, after it’s dry.
-When all fumes have dissipated, feel free to bring it back in the house.
-I let my bar stools sit out most of the day in full sun and it was great.
+- When all fumes have dissipated, feel free to bring it back in the house.
+I let my bar stools sit out most of the day in full sun and it worked perfectly.